LaviJ/PyBer_Analysis/README.md

 # 1. PyBer Analysis
+Analysis and visualizations to help PyBer improve access to ride sharing services and determine affordability for underserved neighborhoods.

 ## The purpose of the PyBer analysis :
 This analysis is for a Pyber which is a python based ride sharing app.
 We are preparing visualizations from a large csv file.
 We will be exploring different charts in order to find the best chart for this analysis.